-Swatow Garden – Feast On Teochew Dim Sum From Crystal Dumplings To Penguin Custard Buns, At Serangoon
+Swatow Garden – Feast On Teochew Dim Sum And Authentic Dishes At Serangoon Garden

 Swatow is a thriving city in the tranquil land of South China, known for its life of opera, music, gongfu tea, and of course Teochew food.

 The hallmark of Teochew cuisine is its healthiness and freshness of its food especially the seafood dishes.
 Traditionally, cooks use only light flavouring and seasonings to bring out the natural essence of the ingredients used.

 So while we have more or less seen Teochew dishes in various restaurants, authentic, traditional Teochew Dim Sum is less commonly served.

 (Click PLAY for dim sum highlights of Swatow Garden.)